 8. Keep up emotional learning

 A lot of play-based learning is encouraged by peer engagement.
-Help kids stay connected and communicating through regular video catch-ups with friends and family.
+Help kids stay connected and communicating through regular catch-ups with friends and family or play dates with friends.

 Grab a bunch of sheets, blankets and cushions – cubby time is almost a guaranteed time-buyer.
 Serve lunch in there and throw in a pile of books, dolls, bedding or Lego.
 Don’t underestimate the power of turning a kitchen table into a tent!